2251 views

 If you allow bailiffs into your home, then your rights do change.
 They are then allowed to:

-However, they are not allowed to take items on their first visit and things that don’t belong to you.
+However, they are not allowed to take items on their first visit and also items which don’t belong to you.
 You will have to prove that they don’t belong to you.

 Can bailiffs come into your house without you being present?